 First, keep that noggin warm!

 OK, so mom may have been fibbing when she said you lose most your body heat through your head (thank you WebMD) , but you still need to keep it warm and dry.
-A favorite amongst Chicago winter warriors is Lululemon’s Run it Out Toque hat ($32) this is a soft, sweat-wicking stretchy hat that stays in place and even has a hole for your ponytail or man bun.
+A favorite amongst Chicago winter warriors is Lululemon’s Cross Chill Run Beanie ($36), a soft, sweat-wicking stretchy hat that stays in place and even has reflective details.
 The nice thing is, it’s warm but not so warm you’ll want to rip it off mid-run.

 Take care of those extremities!